yaronday/nano_dev_utils/README.md

 ### `file_tree_display.py`

-This module provides a class-based utility for generating a visually structured directory tree.
+This module provides a utility for generating a visually structured directory tree.
-It supports recursive traversal, customizable hierarchy styles, and exclusion patterns for directories and files.
+It supports recursive traversal, customizable hierarchy styles, and inclusion / exclusion
+patterns for directories and files.
 Output can be displayed in the console or saved to a file.